 General and administrative expenses for the year ended June 30, 2011 increased \$1.1 million to \$16.0 million from \$14.9 million for the year ended June 30, 2010.
 General and administrative expenses for the year ended June 30, 2009 were \$13.9 million.
 The increase in fiscal year 2011 as compared to fiscal year 2010 was primarily due to an increase in patent expenses and an increase in salaries and related expenses, partially offset by a decrease in other general corporate expenses.
-The increase in fiscal year 2010 as compared to fiscal year 2009 was primarily due to an increase in patent expenses, an increase in other general corporate expenses, partially offset by a decrease in consulting fees, an increase in directors' fees and an increase in other general corporate expenses, partially offset by a decrease in salaries.
+The increase in fiscal year 2010 as compared to fiscal year 2009 was primarily due to an increase in other general corporate expenses, an increase in consulting fees, an increase in directors' fees and an increase in other general corporate expenses, partially offset by a decrease in salaries and related expenses.
 During fiscal year 2009, the Company recognized a total of \$1.6 million in stock compensation expense and other compensation costs related to our former Chief Executive Officer's succession plan and the termination of an executive.